Ayutthaya Archaeological Sites

 In art, as in politics and warfare, Ayutthaya was deeply influenced by the earlier Khmer empire, of which Ayutthaya became the natural successor.
 Khmer ideas of kingship, military organization, and trade powered the Ayutthayan imperial expansion.
 In architecture, the prangs of Ayutthayan temples elongate and simplify the basic form of the Khmer tower.
 In sculptures, especially of the Buddha, Khmer influence (both directly, and indirectly via U-Thong) can be seen in the replacement of Sukhothai mannerism by a more straightforward aesthetic.
 Later, the Ayutthaya style transforms into an elaborated form of decoration.
 With the addition of realistic elements, particularly from Victorian Europe, this develops eventually into Bangkok style.

 Archaeological sites in Ayutthaya were restored in the 19th and 20th centuries.
 Very little remains of the old royal palace, so I have not included any photographs of that site (#2 on the map above).
 Rebuilt temples and chedis are concentrated around the central park and outer perimeter of the city.
 The rest of the town is modern, having been slowly repopulated after the catastrophe of 1767.
-It is easy to get to the sites by tuk-tuk (motorized cart), with the help of the inexpensive and useful site guidebook.
+It is easy to get to the sites by tuk-tuk (motorized cart), with the help of an inexpensive and useful site guidebook (Ayutthaya, by Chaiwat Worachetwarawat).